 - Fabric – many of the modern boots are made with full fabric outers or combinations.
-These kind of fabrics include manmade polymers and nylons and even natural fibers.
-Cotton is the most popular natural fabric but it is rarely used in high quality hunting boots due to the fact that it absorbs water which leads to rot and mildew.
+These kinds of fabrics include manmade polymers and nylons and even natural fibers.
+Cotton is the most popular natural fabric but it is rarely used in high-quality hunting boots due to the fact that it absorbs water which leads to rot and mildew.
 By far the best fabric for bird hunting boots is nylon which comes at a good value for its costs and is very tough.
-Cordura is one of the most popular nylon fabrics which comes in a rich variation of thicknesses.
+Cordura is one of the most popular nylon fabrics which comes in a rich variety of thicknesses.

 When deciding just the right amount of insulation for the boots, the following guidelines apply to the vast majority of the hunters.
 For cold conditions and periods of inactivity, hunters usually wear boots that have felt liners or 1000 grams of Thinsulate.
 For temperate climates, hunters use boots that have 400 grams of Thinsulate.
 For temperate to warm climates, boots with 200 grams of Thinsulate are recommended.

 Waterproofness is achieved by using (in the construction of the boot) waterproof leather which incorporates a waterproof membrane bootie.
 The waterproof leather is treated with silicon which will cause the fibers to swell up and lock out the water.
 These kinds of boots allow foot moisture to pass from inside to outside but not as well as boots that have waterproof membrane booties.